varya/varya.github.com/src/documents/life/from-finland-to-russia_en.html.md

 Having arrived at the Finnish side of the border, you should stop your car near the special line in front of the toll barrier.
-Than go inside building for the passport control.
+Than go inside the building for the passport control.
 The car documents should be given to the pasport control officer.
 After they let you pass, your passengers and you can sit into the car and as the bar gets lifted go forward.

 To cross the Russian border you will need to present 2 filled copies of the [custom